-A. The saftey of you and the horse is our top priority, however the trails are covered by a canopy of trees.
+A. The saftey of you and the equine is our top priority, however the trails are covered by a canopy of trees.
 On average it's 13 degrees cooler in the forest. (our equines are on electrolytes)

 Q. What if me or someone in my party is overweight?

 A. Our limit is at 240lbs.
 Please be truthful - We'll put you on the scale! (your privacy will be respected) The registration form filled out for your party clearly states our weight limit at 240lbs.
 It also reiterates total honesty on each individuals weight as our individual equines have a weight limit as well.

 Q. Should I bring bug spray?